levi909-create/python-Code/README.md

-# Copilot Instructions for python-Code Repository
+# Instructions for python-Code Repository

 This repository contains a collection of Python learning projects and code demonstrations.
 Follow these guidelines when working with this codebase.